martibosch/swisslandstats-geopy/paper/paper.md

 2485600 | 1109800 | 1980 | ... | 2012 |       7 | ... |       7 |
     ... |     ... |  ... | ... |  ... |     ... | ... |     ... |

-While the above structure allows storing the different survey periods into a single file which can be straightforwardly read by most data analysis packages, libraries to process geographical raster data are rarely capable of processing such format.
+While the above structure allows storing the different survey periods into a single file which can be straightforwardly read by most data analysis packages, libraries to process geographical raster data are rarely capable of processing such a format.
 Therefore, the aim of the proposed library, swisslandstats-geopy, is to provide an extended pandas `DataFrame` interface [@mckinney2010data] to the table-like LULC inventory provided by the SFSO, which includes the following features:

 * Read CSV files from the SFSO into `LandDataFrame` objects, which extend the conventional pandas `DataFrame` with additional attributes that store the coordinate reference system (CRS) and pixel resolution.